Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 <p align="center"><img src="images/CD-surecleri/image-1.png"></p>

-It’s possible for CI/CD to specify just the connected practices of continuous integration and continuous delivery, or it can also mean all 3 connected practices of continuous integration, continuous delivery, and continuous deployment.
+It’s possible for CI/CD to specify just the connected practices of CI and continuous delivery, or it can also mean all 3 connected practices of CI, continuous delivery, and continuous deployment.
 To make it more complicated, sometimes "continuous delivery" is used in a way that encompasses the processes of continuous deployment as well.

 In the end, it’s probably not worth your time to get bogged down in these semantics—just remember that CI/CD is really a process, often visualized as a pipeline, that involves adding a high degree of ongoing automation and continuous monitoring to app development.